Active Duty Entered

 Active Duty Exit

-Sources: Pennsylvania Veteran Compensation Application Files in Ancestry; "WAC volunteers leave for training," The Pittsburgh Press, 12/10/1943, p.24; U.S. Headstone Applications for Military Veterans in Ancestry; see Lucille "Lucy" Johnson at Find A Grave [numbers transposed in birthdate].
+Sources: Pennsylvania Veteran Compensation Application Files in Ancestry; "WAC volunteers leave for training," The Pittsburgh Press, 12/10/1943, p.
+24; U.S. Headstone Applications for Military Veterans in Ancestry; and Lucille "Lucy" Johnson at Find A Grave [numbers transposed in birthdate].

-*Terrace Village was a low cost public housing development in Pittsburgh, PA.
-Read more at the Historic Pittsburgh website sponsored by the University of Pittsburgh Library System.
+*Terrace Village was a low cost public housing development in Pittsburgh.
+Read more at the Historic Pittsburgh website hosted by the University of Pittsburgh Library System.

 Kentucky County & Region